Kotkoa/my-cv/index.md

 In my quest for new opportunities, I aim to leverage my professional and technical skills to find in a Frontend Developer position within an EU-based team.
 As I continue to evolve in my IT adventure, I am eager to master git-CI, unit testing, and delve further into the modern capabilities of front-end CSS.
 My career thus far has been a testament to my ability to adapt, innovate, and lead in the ever-changing landscape of web technologies.

-### PORTFOLIO PROJECTS

-[Rick and Morty](https://rickandmorty-2024.vercel.app/) - A simple web app with a list of characters from the Rick and Morty series.
-The app is built with React, TypeScript, and CSS Modules.
-The app uses the Rick and Morty's GraphQl API to fetch the data 'https://rickandmortyapi.com/'.
-[Email template](https://kotkoa.github.io/newsletter/) - A simple responsive newsletter template designed to inform subscribers about upcoming events.
-The design incorporates responsive web design techniques, ensuring the newsletter looks great on both desktop and mobile screens.
-The template is coded in HTML with inline CSS for styling.
-Hosted on GitHub Pages, it's easily accessible for preview.
-[Weight Converter](https://weightconverter.vercel.app/) - Converter designed to convert weight between metric (kilograms) and imperial (pounds) units.
-This component is part of a larger application.
-The converter is built with React, TypeScript, and Tailwind CSS.

 ### EXPERIENCE